Experimental Advanced Superconducting Tokamak: Phase II

-On November 29, 2011, The ribbon-cutting ceremony for EAST auxiliary heating system project was held, signifying EAST's entering of “Phase-II”.
+The second phase of EAST was formally entered through a ribbon-cutting ceremony for the EAST auxiliary heating system project, which was held on November 29, 2011.

-On May 19, 2014, after nearly 20-month-long upgrading break since September 2012, EAST was ready for the first round of experiments in 2014.

-By May 2015, EAST was reporting 1 MA currents, and H-mode for 6.4 seconds.

-In February, 2016, a plasma pulse was maintained for a record 102 seconds at ~50 million °C. Plasma current of 400kA and a density of about 2.4 x 1019/m3 with slowly increasing temperature.
+After a nearly 20-month long upgrading break since September 2012, EAST commenced for the first round of experiments in May 2014.
+A year later, EAST was reporting currents of up to 1 Megaampere, as well as stable H-mode plasma for 6.4 seconds.
+Then, almost two years later, EAST was able to break records when it managed to maintain a plasma pulse for 102 seconds at ~50 million °C (90 million °F).
+During this test, EAST was able to generate a Plasma with currents of 400 kiloamperes with a density of about 2.4 x 1019/m3.
+It was observed that the temperature was slowly increasing during this test.

-On November 2, 2016, EAST became the first tokamak to successfully sustain H-Mode plasma for over a minute at ~50 million °C.

-On July 3, 2017, EAST became the first tokamak to successfully sustain H-Mode plasma for over 100 seconds at ~50 million °C.

-On November 12, 2018, EAST reached a milestone of 100 million °C electron temperature.

-In May, 2021, EAST reached a milestone of 120 million °C electron temperature for 101 seconds.

-On December 30, 2021, a long-pulse high-parameter plasma operation of 1056 seconds was realized, which once again created a new world record for the operation of the Tokamak experimental device.
+Building on this success, EAST became the first tokamak to successfully sustain H-Mode plasma for more than one minute at ~50 million °C (90 million °F) on November 2, 2016.
+In July of 2017, it was also the first tokamak to sustain said plasma for more than 100 seconds at the same temperature.
+The following year, EAST reached a milestone of ~100 million °C (180 million °F) electron temperature on November 12, 2018.
+During May of 2021, it reached an electron temperature of 120 million °C electron temperature for 101 seconds.
+On December 30, 2021, a long-pulse high-parameter plasma operation of 1056 seconds was realized, setting another world record for the operation of the Tokamak experimental device.

+EAST achieved the world's first 403-second steady-state H-mode plasma on April 12, 2023.

+EAST then broke its record 20 months later on January 20, 2025, when it sustained plasma for 1066 seconds.